visitbethel/docker-enabler/README.md

 Post-activation auxiliary process injection
 ----------------------------------------------------
 Prior to `Docker 1.3.0`, a `foreground process` is required to run inside a Docker container to keep the container running.
 We call this the `primary process` of the container.
 It is not possible to start any background process first, followed lastly by a primary process.
-With `Docker 1.3.0`, it is possible to inject one or more auxialiry processes into the Docker container once its in running state(i.e. activated).
-This allows the possiblity of auxiliary "helper" processes.
-This could be used, for example, logging, statistics-collections or any additional processing, augmenting the primary process.
+With `Docker 1.3.0`, it is possible to inject one or more auxiliary processes into the Docker container once its in running state(i.e. activated).
+This could be used creatively, for example, logging, statistics-collections or any additional processing, augmenting the primary process.

 You can specify an ordered list of auxiliary processes to be injected into the activated Docker container by editing the [post_activations.cmds] specified by the runtime context variable **EXEC_CMD_FILE** with delay between process injections in seconds dictated by the runtime context variable **EXEC_CMD_DELAY**.

 ***Note***:
-If any process injection failed, an exception is thrown and remaining injections discarded but the `primary process` still runs.
+If any process injections failed, an exception is thrown and remaining injections discarded but the `primary process` still runs.

 Exporting Runtime Context Variables - `linking` ala Silver Fabric
 --------------------------------------------------------------------
-As aforementioned, this enabler uses Silver Fabric's runtime context variables exports to replace `linking' and 'volumes-from'.
+As aforementioned, this enabler uses Silver Fabric's runtime context variables exports to replace `linking` and `volumes-from`.
 We briefly describes here how it works in the big picture.
+The two portable attributes from a running Docker container perspective are its publicly-mapped ports and environment variables.

+Example:

+Two Docker container `A` and `B` are configured as Silver Fabric components `sf-A` and `sf-B` respectively with `A` depending on `B`.
+We can formally forced an activation sequence dependency by creating a Silver Fabric stack that activates `sf-A` first, followed by `sf-B`.
+After `sf-A` is activated, it exports publicly-mapped ports and environment variables desired by `B`.
+When `sf-B` is activating, it will have access to the exported publicly-mapped ports and environment variables from `A`. `B` can then use these exported values by injecting them as its environment variables or use them to format Docker `CMD` or `ENTRYPOINT` when starting.
+In this way the two Docker containers are "linked".

 Runtime Context Variables